TheRealSki/FunctionZipper/README.md

 ### Using the Application
 1. The application will start and display the initial message
-2. ZipFun library demonstration will run
+2. ZipFun library demonstration will run using manual function wrapping
 3. The cursor will be hidden for a cleaner display
 4. The current time will be shown and update every second on the same line
 5. Press **Enter** to exit the application